philbo130/project2/README.md

 - Passport Authentication

+- Node

+- Express

+- Mongo

+- Adobe Illustrator

 ###Features

-- User can add accomplishments to their chart, and view other users' charts.
+- User can add stickers to their chart and create custom stickers.

-- User can view other user's charts, and write on each other's pages.
+- User can view other user's charts.

-- User can customize his/her page.
+- User authentication - User can only make changes to his or her own chart.

+### Future Implementations

+- Message board to give positive encouragement to other users.

+- Third model to be added - collection of custom-created images that will be stored so users can select the image to create his/her own stickers.

+- Animation and special effects.